cunnie/writings/i_am_become_forever.md

 "I must confess I'm pleased to meet you," said Julia.
 "I've read some of your papers.
 The one published in _Nature_ was particularly impressive, as was the one in _Scientific American_.
-Some of the more technical aspects were beyond me, I'm sorry to say."
+Some of the more technical aspects were beyond me I'm sorry to say."

 "You've read my papers?"
 He noticeably brightened.
-"Us scientists spend so much time researching, and then writing papers, but sometimes we wonder if they have any impact outside our rather small community.
-So much work, but the audience is maybe fifty, maybe a couple of hundred other scientists at most.
-At times it feels like stuffing messages in a bottle and throwing them out into the ocean hoping that someone, somewhere will read it and find it useful."
+"We scientists spend so much time researching, and then writing papers, but sometimes we wonder if they have any impact outside our rather small community.
+So much work, but the audience is maybe twenty, maybe a hundred other scientists at most.
+At times it feels like stuffing messages in a bottle and throwing them out into the ocean hoping that someone, somewhere, will read it and find it useful."

 Julia smiled.
 She had a genuine interest in her employees.
 Although she no longer had time to interview every new hire, she made sure to review their resumes.
 And she had a soft spot for scientists and engineers — her father had been an engineer, and she had been one too at the beginning of her career.
 Scientists in some ways were the easiest to review because publishing was an important aspect of being  a scientist.
 She wished that engineers published more — it enforced a certain clarity of thinking that was too often lacking in engineering circles.
 Scholarly publishing, that is.
 In the computer science realm there were too many publications that fell into the "tabloid-sensationalism" category ("Why Google is scared to death of this new networking technology!") — heavy on opinion, light on facts, and weak on logic.

-Among scientists, however, rigor was prized, and a good article was often extremely dense on information.
+Among scientists, however, rigor was prized, and a good article often had an extremely high information density.
 Dr. Bernstein's papers were among the best.

 "What are you working on?" she asked.